 “How about you, Lloyd? ” I ask my teenager, hoping he’ll join the conversation.
 His long body is stretched out opposite me at the foot of my bed while Aidan is in tucked beside me.
 “I felt surprised,” Lloyd says.
 “Dad was so fast and loud coming up the stairs.”

 We talk a bit more and it’s clear by the tightness in Lloyd’s voice that these days without friends and media has taken its toll on his peer-oriented teen heart.
 “I can’t go to bed another night at 8:30,” he almost whimpers.
 We all exhale.
 It’s been a demanding week.

 Aidan takes this lightening of the energy as a sign he can shift our attention.
 He wants to read a poem from his school collection and wants us to guess the student author.
-The first one is about war and to my surprise; it’s Lloyd’s.
+The first one is about war and to my surprise, his brother wrote it.

 Until a few moments later.
 From my kitchen sink where I wash the breakfast dishes in an inch of precious water, I can see my boys waiting for the bus at the bottom of the road and my anger melts.

 I remember that today is the opening game of the basketball season for Lloyd.
-In fact, it’s the first thing he said to me when I woke him up this morning “I don’t think I can remember all the plays,” he told me.
-And I just rushed him along.
+In fact, it’s the first thing he said to me when I woke him up this morning “I don’t think I can remember all the plays,” he told me while I just rushed him along.